Answers are at the right or below the question in "Light Blue".

 d.
 Praying for forgiveness and accepting that "Jesus is Lord."

-and believe in your heart that God raised him from the dead, you will be saved."
+If you firmly believe in your heart that God has risen him from the dead, you will find salvation.

 Romans 10:8